Lisa David

 Cori excitedly joined the year-round Harlam team after two summers in Harlam’s Camper Care department.
 Cori was never a camper but quickly became passionate about all that Camp Harlam offered and easily recognized Harlam as a place where kids could forge connections that could improve their well-being and help them thrive beyond camp’s gates.
 Cori is honored to be a part of the Harlam community.

-Cori grew up in Northern New Jersey then attended Dickinson College.
-She received a Master’s degree in Social Work from the University of Pennsylvania and is licensed in Pennsylvania.
+Cori grew up in Northern New Jersey and attended Dickinson College.
+She earned her Master of Social Work from the University of Pennsylvania and is licensed in Pennsylvania.
 She has worked with children and families in many settings, including schools, counseling centers, and residential treatment.
 She has also worked with prospective adoptive families.

 Cori manages our Camper Care department and camp’s MESSH (Mental, Emotional, Social and Spritual Health) initiatives on a year-round basis, maintaining oversight of our team that works directly with campers, staff, and families.
 In addition, Cori is the point-person for our families when it comes to enrollment and scholarship at Harlam.

 Cori lives in Ambler with her husband, Mike, and two children.
 They attend Congregation Beth Or and her children both attended Harlam and worked on staff.
-She loves talking with families and welcomes families to reach out during the year, as well as during the summer with questions or concerns.
-Cori is certified by the National Council for Mental Wellbeing as a Youth Mental Health First Aid instructor, is a subject matter expert on mental health for the American Camp Association’s grant with the HEB Foundation, and is an Advisory Board Member for the Alliance for Camp Health and a regular contributor to their publication.
+She loves talking with families and welcomes families to reach out during the year as well as during the summer with questions or concerns.
+Cori is a Youth Mental Health First Aid instructor as certified by the National Council for Mental Wellbeing, a subject matter expert on mental health for the American Camp Association’s grant with the HEB Foundation, and an Advisory Board Member for the Alliance for Camp Health and a regular contributor to their publication.

 Aaron Soloman